Chase Banking Fees

 How Much Does it Cost to Open a Bank Account at Chase?

 Some large, international banks require that you meet a minimum opening deposit requirement in order to open an account with them.
-Chase charges no minimum opening deposit for any of their three main checking account options.
-However, they do each come with their own monthly fee and individual ways to waive the monthly Chase banking fee depending on the account that you have.
+Chase charges no minimum opening deposit for any of their three main Chase checking account options.
+However, they do each come with their own monthly fee and individual ways to waive the monthly Chase banking fee depending on the Chase account that you have.
+Technically, Chase does not have a free checking account.

 What Are the Different Kinds of Chase Checking Accounts?